drug-design/course/docs/chapters/structure-based-design.md

 ### Unexpected Binding Mode of Haloperidol
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-Subsequent X-ray crystallographic studies revealed that the structure was not binding in the catalytic site as foreseen initially, but in another region 5 &#8491; away and rotated by 80&#176; from the orientation predicted in the computational search; the Haloperidol analog is represented here in yellow.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/unexpected-binding-mode-haloperidol-8fb73e7f'><i class='fa fa-play' aria-hidden='true'></i></button>Subsequent X-ray crystallographic studies revealed that the structure was not binding in the catalytic site as foreseen initially, but in another region 5 &#8491; away and rotated by 80&#176; from the orientation predicted in the computational search; the Haloperidol analog is represented here in yellow.
 It was expected to interact in the region occupied by known inhibitors, as for example MVT-101 represented in pink.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.